Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: OCT-H for the Optimal Control of MFQNETs

 Our proof is based upon the algorithm by \citet{avram1997optimal} to solve Problem \eqref{eq:fluid} with any given initial state.
-We prove that the solution this algorithm finds is a threshold type policy and the threshold curves are hyperplanes passing through the origin.
+We prove that the solution this algorithm finds follows a piecewise constant optimal policy, with segments separated by hyperplanes passing through the origin.

-By condition (a) of Lemma \ref{th:pontryagin}, the optimal control at each time $t$ is decided by the priority index $r_{i}(t)$ defined for each job class $i \in [n]$, where $r_{i}(t) = [\bm{y}(t)^{\top}\bm{A}]_{i}$.
-Lemma \ref{th:costate} indicates that $r_{i}(t)$ is a continuous, piecewise linear function and its slope can only change at $\{T_1, \dots, T_n\}$.
-At each server, the optimal policy is to put maximum effort to the job class with the smallest priority index, and put zero effort to the rest, without violating the non-negativity constraint on the state variables.
-When all the job classes at the server have positive priority indices, the optimal policy is to idle.
-This case can be captured by considering idling as a job class with the constant priority index 0.
+By condition (a) of Lemma \ref{th:pontryagin}, the optimal control at each time $t$ is decided by the priority index $r_{i}(t)$ defined for each fluid class $i \in [n]$, where $r_{i}(t) = [\bm{y}(t)^{\top}\bm{A}]_{i}$.
+Lemma \ref{th:index} indicates that $r_{i}(t)$ is a continuous, piecewise linear function and its slope can only change at $\{T_1, \dots, T_n\}$.
+At each server, the optimal policy is to put maximum effort to the fluid class with the smallest priority index, and put zero effort to the rest, without violating the non-negativity constraint on the state variables.
+When all the fluid classes at the server have positive priority indices, the optimal policy is to idle.
+This case can be captured by considering idling as a fluid class with the constant priority index 0.
 Hence, Lemma \ref{th:pontryagin} implies that as long as the rank of the priority indices does not change, the optimal control is a constant vector.

-The condition under which a server transfers effort from one class to another is defined by the equalities of the form $r_{j}(t) = r_{k}(t)$, given that class $j$ jobs and class $k$ jobs are processed by the same server.
+The condition under which a server transfers effort from one class to another is defined by the equalities of the form $r_{j}(t) = r_{k}(t)$, given that class $j$ fluids and class $k$ fluids are processed by the same server.
 If this equality holds, then it is indifferent whether the server prioritizes class $j$ or $k$.
 If this equality becomes inequality, then it would be beneficial to prioritize one class over the other.
-This description indicates that the optimal policy is a threshold type policy, and the threshold curves are defined by the equalities between the priority indices.
+This description indicates that the switching between fluid classes are defined by the equalities between the priority indices.